noratrieb-lehre/davinci-cors/API.md

 On every Route:
 `400 invalid-uuid`  on a request with an invalid uuid (cannot be parsed to a uuid)
 `401 token-expired`  on a request with an expired token
-`401 no-access`  on a request to a guild that the user is not part of
+`401` wrong-token-kind`  on a request with a refresh token `401 no-access`  on a request to a guild that the user is not part of
 `500 Internal Server Error` all the time
 Routes that require admin